sjbennett123/polarlarp/content/background/bloody_fist.md

 ## Motivations

-While it is easy to think that the bloody fist are only motivated by their brutal nature that is far from the truth.
+While it is easy to think that the Bloody Fist are only motivated by their brutal nature that is far from the truth.
 Their driving goal is vengeance for the extinction they nearly faced 20 years ago.
 From the ashes of defeat their whole society has been formed around resentment and hate.
 The time to resolve this enmity was while the hatred simmered but now it has become a rolling boil.
 We have found that surrender is not an option for the Bloody Fist.
 If they are to die it will be in battle.

 We have seen them employ whatever savage tactics they see fit.
 If they are commanded to capture all women and children from a village until the men submit then they will.
 Public executions and necromantic humiliation are very common.